-Investments in U.S government and agency obligations, municipal obligations, private label mortgage backed securities, other asset backed securities, corporate obligations and auction rate securities, which include securities issued by municipalities and auction rate preferred securities issued by closed end mutual funds, are generally valued using quoted prices from external data providers and market participants and are generally included within Level II of the fair value hierarchy.
+Investments in U.S. government and agency obligations, municipal obligations, private label mortgage backed securities, other asset backed securities and corporate obligations are generally valued using quoted prices from external data providers and market participants and are generally included within Level II of the fair value hierarchy.
 Valuation information provided by external data providers and market participants generally includes a derived fair value utilizing a model where inputs to the model are directly observed by the market, or can be derived principally from or corroborated by observable market data, or fair value using other financial instruments, the parameters of which can be directly observed.
 For certain investments where there is limited activity or less transparency around significant inputs, the investments are valued as determined by the Company utilizing available market information and included within Level III of the fair value hierarchy.